Rides in an RV should be fun and lively. But if you are weighing fun over safety, think again.

 Alternative for Minors:

-Concerned for the safety of your little ones?
+Are you concerned for the safety of your little ones?

-If your children are fussy about putting on seat belts and won’t stay buckled up in their seats when the RV is on the move, then you might want to consider buying a towable RV.
+If your children are fussy about putting on seat belts and won’t stay buckled up in their seats when the RV is on the move, you might want to consider buying a towable RV.

-This way, the children can travel in the truck, and spend time in the RV when the vehicle is parked in an RV parking lot.
+This way, the children can travel in the truck and spend time in the RV when the vehicle is parked in an RV parking lot.